kagitmiadam/Valheim-DoOrDie-Mods/DoDSE/README.md

 ## Mods that can cause Issues

+- Simply Recycling can break Epic Loot/Tombstone depending on mods used.

+## Crossover Mods

 - Digital Roots Bounties, its a case of his or mine.
 Up to user.
-- Simply Recycling can break Epic Loot/Tombstone depending on mods used.
+(Until I find the time to look over this mod and mine and see if its possible to have both)

+## Difficulty

+Mobs have 40% more health and 35% more damage and an additional 20% health and 17.5% damager per player.
+Scaling difficulty for all Monsters, 5% per World Level.
+Vanilla bosses get a Buff per world level after killing them the first time.
+(The buff increases their Tier by 1 per world level)
+Monsters gain 25% Health and Damage after you kill the Vanilla boss in that Biome.

 ## Servers

 Required on both server and client due to dependencies.
+May require balancing for more than 2-3 players at a time.
+Can be done by tweaking the DoD CLLC yaml's located in the Configs folder.

 ## Acknowledgements